EP1-1/IMU-Head-Tracker/README.md

 # Difficulties/Findings:

 Since my Arduino operates very close to my PC, I found that there is a considerably large amount of EMI to work around and there is no easy solution.
-The head-tracker works initially decently accurate at first.
+The head-tracker works initially decently accurately at first.
 Some of the inaccuracies can be mitigated by smoothing the data - basically just creating a data buffer (of 10 in my case) - then just computing the average value of that buffer to use for the final value sent out to the joystick output.

 Unfortunately, after a while, the drift problem starts to set in.
 The best way to describe this phenomenon is that the device gets "lost" after moving it around too much.
 It temporarily cannot find its accurate/actual position.
 When this happens, I found that letting it sit stationary for a few seconds allows it to find the right orientation again.